Title: The Agency For Scandal

 I loved this book.
 I loved the glittering parties and the dangerous exploits, and Izzy’s relationships with the people around her.
 I loved the undercover investigations, and the teams of women hiding in plain sight as they worked to right the wrongs of their society.
 I loved all the strong, capable women – especially Izzy, whose sensible approach to her feelings is balanced with a refreshingly bold attitude to the risks of her job.
 It’s an engaging story with a colourful cast of characters, and a highly sympathetic narrator.
 Come for the Bridgerton-style society intrigue, stay for the all-action feminist spycraft, and swoon over the wonderful romantic leads.

-Have you read Crooked Kingdom?
-What about the other books in the GrishaVerse?
-What did you think of the story, and the setting?
+Have you read The Agency For Scandal?
+What did you think of Izzy’s story?
 Click through to the full blog to access the comments section, and share your thoughts!
 No spoilers, though – you can post those on GoodReads!

 Review cross-posted to GoodReads.

 Please keep your comments YA appropriate.
 Be patient!
 We want to hear from you, but comments are moderated, and may take some time to appear.